MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * Enable zone-redundancy when adding the local read/write region to the Azure Cosmos account.
 * [Enable continuous backups][cosmos-backup].
 * [Configure private link for the Cosmos DB account][cosmos-pep].
 Enabling the private endpoint will disable the public endpoint.
-* Integrate the Private endpoint with an Azure Private DNS zone.

 ### Blob Storage

 Azure [Zone-Redundant Storage][zrs] (ZRS) replicates your data synchronously across three Azure availability zones in the region.

-* Create a Standard ZRS or Standard GZRS storage account for hosting web assets.
-By using these storage account SKUs, you ensure that your data is replicated across availability zones.
+* Create Standard ZRS or Standard GZRS storage accounts to ensure that data is replicated across availability zones.
 * Create separate storage accounts for web assets, Azure Functions meta-data, and other data, so that the accounts can be managed and configured separately.
 * [Use private endpoints for Azure Storage][storage-pep].
 * Configure the Storage firewall to deny public internet traffic.
-* Integrate the Private endpoint with an Azure Private DNS zone.

 ### Service Bus